AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-collections.md

 ### Edit saved searches {#edit-saved-searches}

 Editing saved searches is the same as editing smart collections.
-For details, see [Editing a smart collection](/help/assets/manage-collections.md#editing-a-smart-collection).
+For details, see [Edit a smart collection](#edit-a-smart-collection).

 ### Delete Saved Searches {#delete-saved-searches}